-Chronic sinusitis is commonly due to nonstructural causes including asthma, gastroesophageal reflux disease, or allergic rhinitis.7 The American College of Radiology indicates that CT is usually appropriate in pediatric patients with chronic sinusitis that does not respond to treatment or that is recurrent.7
+Chronic sinusitis is commonly due to nonstructural causes including asthma, gastroesophageal reflux disease, or allergic rhinitis.
+The American College of Radiology indicates that CT is usually appropriate in pediatric patients with chronic sinusitis that does not respond to treatment or that is recurrent.

-Infectious disease - not otherwise specified
+Infectious conditions - not otherwise specified